DavidVollmers/Comfyg/docs/docs/getting_started.md

 comfyg add secret "SQLConnectionString" "Server=MySQLServer;Database=MyDatabase;User Id=sa;Password=Password!;"
 ```

+> [!NOTE]
-Secrets are handled separately because they need to be encrypted.
+> Secrets are handled separately because they need to be encrypted.
 Currently you can either choose to use the Comfyg store internal encryption or Azure Key Vault.
 For long-term security we recommend the latter one.

 You can read more about this [here](TODO.md).